Best Dog Crates for a Baby Household (2026)

 MidWest iCrate: the people’s champion

 Walk into any vet’s office or trainer’s class and this is the crate in the corner.
-The formula hasn’t changed in decades because it works: wire panels for airflow and sightlines, a slide-out pan for disasters, a divider so one adult-size crate serves the whole puppyhood, and a fold-flat design for the car.
+The formula hasn’t changed in decades because, per owners, it works: wire panels for airflow and sightlines, a slide-out pan for disasters, a divider so one adult-size crate serves the whole puppyhood, and a fold-flat design for the car.

-The baby-household notes from owner reviews: the two-door layout earns its keep when furniture moves (and furniture always moves after a baby); the wire sides make it easy for the dog to keep an eye on the room — most dogs prefer that to isolation — and a blanket over the back half builds the cave feel when they don’t.
-The honest costs: wire crates rattle when a big dog flops, and the standard latches are adequate rather than heroic; households with escape artists add carabiner clips and report peace.
+The baby-household notes from owner reviews: the two-door layout earns its keep when furniture moves (and furniture always moves after a baby); the wire sides make it easy for the dog to keep an eye on the room — owners say most dogs prefer that to isolation — and a blanket over the back half builds the cave feel when they don’t.
+The honest costs, also from owners: wire crates rattle when a big dog flops, and the standard latches are adequate rather than heroic.
+Households with escape artists add carabiner clips and report peace.

 Diggs Revol: the redesign

-The Revol’s pitch is that the wire crate’s century-old design has pinch points — gaps where a paw or jaw can get caught — and that a crate can be engineered like baby gear instead.
+The Revol’s pitch, per Diggs, is that traditional wire crates have sharp edges and gaps that can pinch paws or jaws, and that a crate can be engineered like baby gear instead — its diamond mesh is “engineered to protect paws and jaws.”
 Diamond-pattern aluminum mesh, rounded edges, a frame that collapses and wheels like luggage, plus a side hatch for tight spots and a ceiling hatch for delivering a frozen Kong without opening the front.

 Crate placement in a baby house